 Spend more time doing things which can not only make a difference but makes you happy as well. – Vinod Khosla, Khosla Ventures

-- Data is your guide but don’t fall of the cliff while following it
+Data is your guide but don’t fall off the cliff while following it

 Multiple lead bullets lead to one silver bullet.

-There were productive phones, beautiful phones, easy-to-use phones before iPhone, except iPhone combined everything into one.
+There were productive phones, beautiful phones, easy-to-use phones before the iPhone, except iPhone combined everything into one.

 Or someone else will win in changing environments.

 Believe that you will succeed and engineer systems accordingly.

 Work and entrepreneurship are a means to an end goal of having a more satisfied life and not end in themselves – Mallika Sarabhai